Amirboroomand/php-language-programming/README.md

 PHP 7 has improved Error Handling
 PHP 7 supports stricter Type Declarations for function arguments PHP 7 supports new operators (like the spaceship operator: <=>)

+#What Do I Need?
+To start using PHP, you can:

+Find a web host with PHP and MySQL support
+Install a web server on your own PC, and then install PHP and MySQL